'Friends: The Reunion' web special review: A nostalgia cocktail that runs too long

 The Ones That Fell Flat

 Many of the guest stars feel wholly unnecessary.
 Justin Bieber, David Beckham and Malala Yousafzai come off as fluffy asides that should have been skipped.
 The fashion show segment is a little trite.
 At close to two hours, the special feels overlong and padded up to fill space.
 The editing could have been much tighter.
-Half an hour could easily have been removed from the piece and it would not have lost anything.
+More than half an hour could easily have been lopped off from the piece and it would not have lost anything.

 There's an on-set relationship revelation that is approached with surprising candour.
 It was fun to meet Janice and Gunther again.
-And there's a special rendition of 'Smelly Cat' from an artist that fans will relish.
+And there's a special rendition of 'Smelly Cat' from an artist that series enthusiasts will relish.

 If you enjoy Friends, this is obviously a must-watch.
 For the casual viewer, it may provide some insights into why this series has such a rabid fan following.
 Opportunities for conversations on serious issues do crop up here and there but they are quickly glossed over and discarded.